This post may contain affiliate links. Please read my disclosure and privacy policy.

 Taste the dip and make any adjustments, as needed.
 The flavor will develop even more when you store this in the fridge, so keep that in mind!

-To make a jalapeno variation, add 2 to 3 tablespoons of sliced pickled jalapenos and blend again.
+To make a jalapeno variation, add a tablespoon or two of sliced pickled jalapenos and blend again.
 The more you add, the more tangy and spicy your dip will taste.

 Once you’re satisfied with the flavor and consistency, this dip is ready to serve.